Dienstag, April 7, 2026

 A closing statement that is really a beginning

 Ergonomic keyboards often carry a quiet contradiction within them.
-Either they stand immovably and confidently on the desk like a specialized tool for people with long workdays, or they present themselves as mobile, small, and travel-friendly, but in doing so lose exactly those qualities that make an ergonomic keyboard interesting in the first place.
+Either they stand immovably and confidently on the desk like a specialized tool for people with long working days, or they present themselves as mobile, compact, and travel-friendly—yet in doing so, they lose exactly those qualities that make an ergonomic keyboard interesting in the first place.
 One camp delivers comfort, the other compromises.
-The MoErgo Go60 tries not only to blur this long-maintained divide, but to abolish it entirely.
+The MoErgo Go60 attempts not only to blur this long-established divide, but to eliminate it entirely.
 And that is exactly where the real conclusion begins.

-Because this keyboard does not pursue a classic “smaller, lighter, simpler” doctrine in which, on the road, only a stripped-down emergency solution remains.
+This keyboard does not follow a classic “smaller, lighter, simpler” doctrine, where mobility inevitably results in a stripped-down compromise.
 The Go60 wants to be taken seriously on the go.
 Not as a secondary device, not as a drawer solution, not as a technical excuse for hotel rooms, coworking spaces, or train rides.
-The product enters the scene with the ambition of being a genuine split ergonomic keyboard that can be carried into mobile everyday life without losing its identity.
-That ambition is high, almost cheeky, and that is precisely why it is worth examining closely.
-Officially, MoErgo positions the Go60 as a particularly mobile, full-fledged split keyboard with 60 keys, dual trackpads, Bluetooth LE, an optional palm-rest system, modular tenting, and a clearly ergonomic layout.
-Added to that are hot-swappable Kailh Choc v1 switches, premium POM keycaps, up to four Bluetooth profiles, and the option to use the system completely wired.
+The product is built on the premise of being a true split ergonomic keyboard that can transition into mobile use without losing its identity.
+That ambition is high—almost bold—and precisely for that reason, it deserves a closer look.
+Officially, MoErgo positions the Go60 as a highly mobile, fully featured split keyboard with 60 keys, dual trackpads, Bluetooth LE, an optional palm rest system, modular tenting, and a clearly ergonomic layout.
+In addition, it offers hot-swappable Kailh Choc v1 switches, premium POM keycaps, support for up to four Bluetooth profiles, and the option to run the entire system fully wired.

-The Go60’s greatest strength ultimately does not lie in spectacularly dominating individual disciplines.
-The real appeal emerges from the sum of its decisions.
-This keyboard feels like a product where the development department did not just ask what was technically possible, but what actually becomes annoying on the road.
+The Go60’s greatest strength does not lie in spectacularly dominating individual disciplines.
+Its real appeal emerges from the sum of its decisions.
+This keyboard feels like a product where the development team did not only ask what is technically possible, but what actually becomes annoying on the road.
 Weight is annoying.
 Noise is annoying.
-Wobbly constructions are annoying.
-Fiddly conversions are annoying.
+Unstable constructions are annoying.
+Fiddly adjustments are annoying.
 Cheap keycaps are annoying.
 Half-finished travel cases are annoying.
 Poor transitions between mobile and stationary use are annoying.
-Anyone who types a great deal knows these small friction losses.
-They add up faster than any benchmark.
-That is why a sentence by Louis Sullivan fits surprisingly well here: “form follows function.”
-The form of a tool ideally follows its purpose.
-That idea clearly shapes the Go60.
+Anyone who types extensively knows these small friction points.
+They accumulate faster than any benchmark score.
+That is why a quote from Louis Sullivan fits surprisingly well here: “form follows function.”
+The shape of a tool should ideally follow its purpose.
+This exact idea is clearly reflected in the Go60.

 In the end, the verdict is still surprisingly clear.
-The MoErgo Go60 is not a keyboard for curiosity purchases, nor a keyboard for decorative desktop romanticism.
+The MoErgo Go60 is not a keyboard for impulse purchases, nor one for decorative desktop aesthetics.
 It is a tool.
-A pretty well thought-out one, too.
-And that is exactly why it deserves a conclusion that does not stop at “good” or “very good.”
+And a remarkably well thought-out one at that.

 Why the Go60 basically gets more things right than much of the market